AirPort Time Capsule: Discontinuation

-In approximately 2016, Apple disbanded the wireless router team that developed the AirPort Time Capsule and AirPort Extreme router.
+Around 2016, Apple disbanded the wireless router team that developed the AirPort Time Capsule and AirPort Extreme routers.
 In 2018, Apple formally discontinued both products, exiting the router market.
-Bloomberg News noted that "Apple rarely discontinues product categories" and that its decision to leave the business was "a boon for other wireless router makers."
+Bloomberg noted that "Apple rarely discontinues product categories" and that its decision to leave the business was "a boon for other wireless router makers."

+AirPort Time Capsule backups will no longer function in macOS 27, set to be released in 2026, because of Apple removing support for Apple Filing Protocol (AFP).

 Features

-The fifth generation Time Capsule includes a fully featured, 802.11ac, Wi-Fi access point including simultaneous dual-band operation.
+The fifth-generation Time Capsule includes a fully featured, 802.11ac, Wi-Fi access point including simultaneous dual-band operation.
 The Time Capsule supports the Sleep Proxy Service.

 The software is specially built by Apple and is not user modifiable.
 While the firmware has been decrypted, a suitable privilege escalation exploit to run custom firmware is not developed for the latest firmware.
 However, the device runs a POSIX standard platform.
-The Time Capsule up to the fourth generation runs on the ARM port of operating system NetBSD 4.0, while the fifth generation model runs NetBSD 6.
+The Time Capsule up to the fourth-generation runs on the ARM port of operating system NetBSD 4.0, while the fifth-generation model runs NetBSD 6.

 One of the key features of Time Capsule is the ability to back up a system and files wirelessly and automatically, eliminating the need to attach an external backup drive.
 This feature requires OS X 10.5.2 Leopard or greater on the client computers.
 The backup software is Apple's Time Machine, which, by default, makes hourly images of the files that are being changed, and condenses backup images as they become older, to save space.
 Even when using an 802.11n wireless or Gigabit Ethernet connection, the initial backup of any Mac to the drive requires significant time; Apple suggests that the initial backup will require "several hours or overnight to complete".

 The hard drive typically found in a Time Capsule is the Hitachi Deskstar, which is sold by Hitachi as a consumer-grade product—the Hitachi Ultrastar is the enterprise version.
 Apple labeled the drive as a server-grade drive in promotional material for Time Capsule, and also used this type of drive in its discontinued Xserve servers.
 Apple states that the Hitachi Deskstar meets or exceeds the 1 million hours mean time between failures (MTBF) recommendation for server-grade hard drives.